altugbakan/accelerated-cpp-solutions/Section 3/README.md

 The program can be found in *q03.cpp*.
 It stores the input words and the amount of appearances in separate `vector`s with same indices for word and its respective count.

 ### Q4: Write a program to report the length of the longest and the shortest `string` in its input.
 The program can be found in *q04.cpp*.
 It stores the lengths of the `string`s from the input into a `vector`, then sorts the `vector` to find the shortest and longest lengths.
-The shortest length is the first element and the longest length is the last element in the vector.
+The shortest length is the first element, and the longest length is the last element of the vector.

 ### Q5: Write a program that will keep track of grades for several students at once.
 The program could keep two `vector`s in sync: The first should hold the students' names, and the second the final grades that can be computed as input is read.
 For now, you should assume a fixed number of homework grades.
 We'll see in §4.1.3/56 how to handle a variable number of grades intermixed with student names.